geethanga/local-RAG/README.md

 # RAG Local Node

-A local RAG (Retrieval-Augmented Generation) system built with Node.js, using Ollama for LLM inference and local vector storage.
+A local RAG (Retrieval-Augmented Generation) system built with Node.js and React, using Ollama for LLM inference and local vector storage.

 ## Features